goateeya/goateeya/README.md

 #### Full stack Support

-Full stack development with DM-CAAS project
+Full-stack development experience

-Support for code quality, unit and integration test maintenance, and security upgrades
+Improved and ensured code quality, wrote and maintained unit and integration tests, and assisted in security improvements and upgrades

-Pair programming and construct new features continuously
+Pair programming culture and continuous development of new features

+- InterQual Connect:
+  - A system that records medical diagnoses for patients in the United States and provides health insurance application services, integrating content and services (CaaS) between healthcare providers and insurance companies.
+  - Implementation and optimization of features such as authorization verification, content version control management, and administrator mode.
+  - Security maintenance and version migration upgrades.
+  - Implementation of accessibility features and UI adjustments.
+  - Comprehensive testing framework: Frontend with Playwright, Backend with Mockito.

 ### 遠傳電信 Fareastone Telecom 2015/9 – 2022/12